Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Arachne Genesis.md

 <img src="./TomeIMGs/media/image87.jpg" style="width:3in;height:9in" />Arachne was once human before she ascended to become the goddess of weaving and spiders.
 Modern myth has twisted the story to make it sound like a curse or punishment, but each god is given the privilege to create a single mortal species.
 This privilege can be fulfilled either by creating a species from nothing or by altering an existing species.
 Arachne chose to use her privilege to affect the bioweapon’s effect on humans, causing it to mutate them into something viable rather than painfully kill them.

-Arachne is limited in how she can interact with mortals: she can only send dreams to the hunters.
+Arachne is limited in how she can interact with mortals: she can only send dreams to [[the hunters]].
 Hunters with The Sight might also notice spider spirits.
 A Divine, Chosen, Summoned, Expert, or similar hunter might see the influence of such an entity.

 [[Attack of the Rapid Moss]]